Joanna Grudzińska: Biography

 By some considered a traitor, Joanna remained faithful to her husband even after the November Uprising in which he fought against his Polish subjects.
 Her sister Maria Antonina was married to Gen. Dezydery Chłapowski, one of the most notable Polish commanders during the Uprising; another sister Teresa married Count Wiktor Felix Szoldrski (1817-1885), who served as an officer of Russian tsar's retinue.

 Constantine died of cholera in Vitebsk in June 1831, shortly before their planned evacuation to Saint Petersburg.
 Joanna delivered his body to Saint Petersburg, and died the same year.
 She was buried in Tsarskoye Selo; in 1929 her remains were exhumed and reburied in the grave of her sister and Gen. Chłapowski in Rąbin near Leszno.

+Her life was fictionalized in the Polish film Duchess of Łowicz (Księżna Łowicka).